dystudio/ezStore-microservices/README.md

 ## Contributing
 - Fork the repo on GitHub
 - Clone the project to your own machine
+- Add `upstream` branch: `git remote add upstream https://github.com/ws4vn/ezStore-microservices`
 - Commit changes to your own branch
+- Be sure to merge the latest from "upstream" before making a pull request!
 - Push your work back up to your fork
 - Submit a Pull request so that we can review your changes

-NOTE: Be sure to merge the latest from "upstream" before making a pull request!